johandry/mac_mini_setup/README.md

   If you need more information or details to install Yosemite read to the source.

+7. Connect the keyboard, trackpad and/or mouse and configure them in System Preferences

-7. Update the OS X Yosemite to the latest version.
+8. Update the OS X Yosemite to the latest version, if needed.
+Open App Store -> Updates

 ### Setup and Provision a Mac with OS X already installed.